rackerlabs/docs-developer-blog/_posts/2020-07-06-microsoft-365-readiness-assesment.md

 enforce business rules.

 Different businesses have different priorities.
-One company might have more substantial mobile device protection requirements and consider tools such as Intune® or conditional access policies based on location.
-Another organization needs to develop better policies around data loss prevention and block emails from being sent with social security numbers.
+One company might have more substantial mobile-device-protection requirements and want to consider tools such as Intune® or conditional access policies based on location.
+Another organization might need to develop better policies around data loss prevention and block users from sending emails with social security numbers.
 Our Microsoft 365 Readiness Assessment enables us to gain a better understanding of your business priorities.

 ### Key assessment features